LifeofDan-EL/100-days-of-code/log.md

 ### Day 21: August 3, 2020

-**Today's Progress:** Started Chapter 7, Data Classes : Dealing with Data.
-Apparently there's a superclass classes automatically inherit from called Any class.
-This Any class defines several functions that are inherited y every class.
+**Today's Progress:** Started Chapter 7, Data Classes: Dealing with Data.
+Apparently, there's a superclass that all classes automatically inherit from called Any class.
+This, Any class defines several functions that are inherited by every class.
+Slept off so my update is a bit late.

 **Thoughts:** I have previously worked with a data class in Android, had a little issue understanding how to structure it properly.